-Most probably the beginning of the third stage, with drafting the fugue and its progression (the date is mentioned in the score in Bruckner's handwriting).
+Autumn 1895 Second part up to the beginning of the fugue and completion of the instrumentation of the first part (exposition), including rewriting of specific heavily overwritten and adhered sheets.
+There are indications that Bruckner decided at this point to introduce the idea of the fugue, as preliminary sketches of the second part consist of a set of variations on the main thematic motives in its reverse scheme, clearly leading to a nonfugato reprise.
+In the composition process the second part was finally remoulded, with the fugue concept established.
+The final scoring extended to the very beginning of the fugue ((date in the score on bifolio handwriting).
 At this time Bruckner also decided to introduce a new epilogue theme of the fugue and chorale recapitulation, including the significant triplets from the main theme of the first movement.
 The work process was maintained until early summer of 1896, with the entire second part scored for strings, and incidental markings for the wind instruments.
 Sketches for the coda date from 18 to 23 May, corresponding with the statement of Franz Bayer, one of Bruckner's friends, in the Steyrer Zeitung that the composer had (just) completed the sketch of the Ninth's Finale (10 May 1896).